-Through our Parish Social Outreach Ministries committee, programs and projects take place throughout the year to aid those in need within our parish and the larger community.
+Through our Parish Commiunity Outreach Ministries committee, programs and projects take place throughout the year to aid those in need within our parish and the larger community.
 The work of the committee – and those who unite with it – is modeled on the works of mercy given to us by Jesus,.
 Volunteers attempt to provide assistance to those who are hungry, naked, poor, lonely, ill, in prison, or oppressed in any way.
 The assistance takes the form of:

 Our monthly food collection ~ non-perishable food is collected for Franciscan Center Family Outreach Center Food Pantry in Baltimore City.